-With a city full of downright lovable dive bars, glitzy cocktail lounges and spots to dance the night away, New Yorkers are spoiled for choice when it comes to places to drink.
+With a city full of downright lovable dive bars, glitzy cocktail lounges, brewery tap rooms and spots to dance the night away, New Yorkers are spoiled for choice when it comes to places to drink.
 The only thing harder than getting over a hangover in the city that never sleeps is picking the bar to visit.
 We’ve made the task a little easier by rounding up the best bars in New York City, broken down by style.

 Best Cocktail Bar: Pouring Ribbons

 Address225 Avenue B, New York, NY 10009-3358, USA

 Pouring Ribbons has mastered the art of reinvention.
 Every few months, the East Village cocktail lounge overhauls its drink menu around a completely new concept—past thematic iterations have been everything from Route 66 (think: boozy floats and a flapjack-flavored Old Fashioned) to Cuba circa-1958 (with cocktails that would impress Hemingway himself).
 But despite the atmosphere of change, one thing always stays the same: The quality of the cocktails.
 The passionate bartenders personally invest themselves in every tipple and have been known to experiment with making their own bitters and garnishes in their down time.
 Their efforts have earned Pouring Ribbons a reputation as the most creative cocktail bar in the city.

 Best Romantic Bar: Le Boudoir

 When you’re in the mood for romance, slip into Le Boudoir.
 Francophiles swoon over the Brooklyn Heights speakeasy’s Marie Antoinette-inspired decor, which was designed to look like the private chambers of the French Revolutionary muse herself.
 You and your date will feel like royalty as you get cozy on luxurious red-velvet banquettes and sip lavish cocktails from silver-plated goblets.